Improving your Supply Chain with Digital Manufacturing

 One of the ways to achieve an optimal supply chain is to consider digital manufacturing.
 With companies like First Part in China, companies and manufacturers can enjoy a superior services of agile, reliable, effective and cost-efficient supply all based on a digital supply chain system.
 So, how exactly can digital manufacturing improve your business?
 Here are 6 phases of supply chain to consider.

 In order to remain profitable, businesses must master the art of remaining cost effective.
 In fact, being able to deliver the highest value at the lowest possible price is one of the KPIs of most procurement units.
 Most businesses, when looking to cut cost, will try to increase the volume of units to be manufactured.
 This is a strategy that will often work when exploring manufacturing technologies like injection molding and other processes that involves tooling.
 In other cases where a supplier genuinely only requires a smaller unit of the product, the best way to advance will be to explore digital manufacturing.
-With techniques like CNC machining or 3D printing, businesses can deliver high-quality parts to customers without incurring tooling costs.
+With techniques like CNC machining or digital 3d printing, businesses can deliver high-quality parts to customers without incurring tooling costs.
 These techniques also facilitate low to mid-volume manufacturing and take lesser time and consequently less money to manufacture end-use parts.

 Successful companies continually strive for agility and speed in each phase of their product manufacturing cycles.
 Accelerated deliveries and reliable manufacturing speed can all be managed to deliver a quicker turnaround time in product development.
 From idea to product lunch and growth, digital manufacturing provides a means of quickly validating prototypes through rapid prototyping and 3D printing.
 Digital manufacturing solutions also exist for conventional techniques such as sheet metal fabrication, injection molding and CNC machining to ensure delivery of low-volume components in the same number of days, not months as would have been the case with traditional methods.